iai-group/UserSimCRS/docs/source/usage.rst

 1. Start IAI MovieBot locally

-  * Download the IAI MovieBot `here <https://github.com/iai-group/MovieBot/>`_
+  * Download the IAI MovieBot `here <https://github.com/iai-group/MovieBot/>`_.
-  * Checkout to the 'separate-flask-server' branch
+  * Checkout to the 'separate-flask-server' branch.
-  * Follow the IAI MovieBot installation instructions
+  * Follow the IAI MovieBot installation instructions.
   * Start the IAI MovieBot locally:

 .. code-block:: shell

     python -m run_bot -c config/moviebot_config_no_integration.yaml`

-Note: you need to update the parameter `agent_uri` in the configuration in case MovieBot does not run on the default URI (i.e., `http://127.0.0.1:5001`).
+Note: the parameter `agent_uri` needs to be updated in the configuration in case IAI MovieBot does not run on the default URI (i.e., `http://127.0.0.1:5001`).

 2. Run simulation